-- a.
-Current degree programs and other educational and training programs. - Instructional, laboratory and other physical facilities relating to the academic program. - c.
-Faculty and other instructional personnel. - d.
-Names of associations, agencies or governmental bodies that accredit, approve or license the institution and its programs and the procedures by which documents describing that activity may be reviewed.
+- 1. Current degree programs and other educational and training programs. - Instructional, laboratory and other physical facilities relating to the academic program. - 3.
+Faculty and other instructional personnel. - Names of associations, agencies or governmental bodies that accredit, approve or license the institution and its programs and the procedures by which documents describing that activity may be reviewed.